 2. Know what to say when you quit your job

 Be sure you know exactly what your message is before you approach your boss.
 Even if you are leaving on good terms, the conversation could be awkward and difficult.
 You don't want to stumble over your words.

 At the same time, you want to be firm in your decision and prepared for any potential questions or objections your manager brings up.
 Are you prepared to say no to a counteroffer?
 What if your manager asks you to reconsider and suggests picking up the conversation in a few days?
-What if he or she gets emotional?
+What if they get emotional?
 (It could happen, especially if you're a key member of the team, or you have a close relationship with your boss.)

 Keep the meeting professional and, above all, don’t give in to the urge to vent any frustrations.
 While it may be fun to fantasize about making a dramatic exit, getting creative when quitting your job is not recommended.

 3. Put your resignation in writing

-Even after speaking to your boss about resigning, it's wise to send the information in writing as well (email is fine, but hard copy is better).
+Even after speaking to your boss about leaving, it's wise to put it in writing as well (email is fine, but hard copy is better).
 A resignation letter ensures there will be no confusion about the date you gave notice and the timing of your departure.
 Many companies include a copy of your resignation letter in your HR folder as final documentation.